Another week’s worth of articles, news and posts…

 It’s the conservative professor critical of the effects of the techno-optimization who’s most likely to fail to respond productively to such incentives. […] Liberals and libertarians may often view conservative resistance to measurable productivity as “reactionary,” but the same such reaction is indispensable for defending liberal education against disruption, and for preserving a place for higher education as more than preparation for the marketplace.

 Call for abstracts

 In a recent post, I quoted someone as saying that if you’re not getting enough rejections, you aren’t aiming high enough.
 Experienced scholars will already know how to boost this particular metric by submitting to the Journal of Universal Rejection.
-Those of us who prefer conferencing as an outlet for the dissemination of scholarly information, will be happy to know that the Conference of Universal Rejection is due to take place this August:
+Those of us who prefer conferencing as an outlet for the dissemination of scholarly information, will be happy to know that the Conference of Universal Rejection (link no longer active) is due to take place this August:

 We are accepting abstracts for talks.
 Please submit to firstname.lastname@example.org.
 Talks can be on any topic, in any format, any length.
 Presenters must provide their own slide or A/V projectors and power source.
 All submissions will be rejected.
 Furthermore, we may post your name, abstract, and our rejection publicly at the blog Reprobatio Certa (link no longer active).